 Mr. Lane said that in his opinion venereal diseases are attended by just as great a mortality as tuberculosis or cancer and although it was not possible to obtain figures to support this view it was one which had been more or less frequently expressed by well-qualified persons.
-He thought that the diseases were somewhat less prevalent than twenty or thirty years ago, but on this point it was very difficult to speak with certainty; the statistics of deaths certified as due to syphilis did not give any idea of the prevalence of the diseases.
+He thought that the diseases were somewhat less prevalent than twenty or thirty years ago, but on this point it was very difficult to speak with certainty; the statistics of deaths certified as due to syphilis diseases